artsy/eigen/docs/getting_started.md

 ### Connecting a device.

 Xcode will prompt you to join a team, then to enable the device for development.
-When If you have to choose a team, choose the uppercase *ART.SY INC.* team.
+When If you have to choose a team, choose *Art.sY Inc.*.

-Choose Preferences, Accounts, which should list your Apple ID and membership.

-Choose Window, Organizer, which should list your device.
-The provisioning profile in the Provisioning Profiles tab under the device should include *iOS Team Provisioning Profile: net.artsy.artsy.dev* and *net.artsy.artsy.beta*.
-You may need to download these from Certificaties, Identifiers && Profiles.